kuldipem/udacity-movie-site/README.md

 udacity python project

 #how to run
-- you can run `fresh_tomatoes.html` into any browser
-- Or you can generate your own html file using  cmd `python movie_gallery.py`
+- You can generate your own html file using  cmd `python movie_gallery.py`